mia-7/ProtoNet/README.md

-# Code for Prototypical Attention Network for Robust Multi-view Clustering with Low-Rank Constraint
+# Code for 'Prototypical Attention Network for Robust Multi-view Clustering with Low-Rank Constraint'